EasyEngine/docs/handbook/custom-command.md

 ## Running third party commands

 As EasyEngine does not have support for running external commands with PHAR, you'll have to first clone the repository and perform series of manual steps detailed below.
-Once we have support for it, it will be as simple as `ee package install author/packagename`.
+Once we have support for running external commands with PHAR, it will be as simple as `ee package install author/packagename`.

 1. Clone the EasyEngine repository
 ```bash